Genres of the Bible: One story in diverse voicesWritten by Subby Szterszky

 The letters of the New Testament were written by apostles, authorized by Jesus to expand and complete his teaching, which he had inaugurated while he was on earth.
 Although these documents follow the general framework of letter writing in the Greco-Roman world, they vary considerably in length, tone and content.
 This is to be expected, given they were written to diverse individuals, local churches and wider groups of believers to address the specific issues they were confronting.

 When reading these letters, it’s vital to treat them as precisely what they are – letters, and not chapters in a textbook on theology or ethics.
 They may be rich in propositional truth, but they’re also personal, occasioned correspondence, revealing as much about the heart of their authors as about the people to whom they wrote and the situations they addressed.
-They not only tease out the full, glorious implications of the Gospel, but also offer intimate snapshots of life in the first-century church.
+They not only tease out the full glorious implications of the Gospel, but also offer intimate snapshots of life in the 1st-century church.

 The unifying story

 The Lord loves unity expressed through variety.
-This is evident in his created order as well as in his word, and it echoes something of his own nature, as the one God who exists in three persons.
+This is evident in his created order as well as in his Word, and it echoes something of his own nature, as the one God who exists in three persons.
 To that end, he has chosen to reveal himself and his grand design via an eclectic blend of literary genres.
 Each of these genres speaks truth about him in ways the others do not, adding its own pieces to the mosaic of divine revelation.

 God cares about the whole person, every human faculty of the women and men he created in his image and is redeeming through his Son.
 He calls them to love him with all their heart, soul, strength and mind.
-And he has arranged his word to be an eminently suitable guide for pursuing that call.
+And he has arranged his Word to be an eminently suitable guide for pursuing that call.

 © 2019 Focus on the Family (Canada) Association.
 All rights reserved.